-With a focus on innovation and social enterprise, Pact’s Energy for Prosperity program works to improve access to energy as part of an integrated approach to development that creates the systemic changes needed to improve people’s lives.
+With a focus on innovation and social enterprise, Pact works to improve access to energy as part of an integrated approach to create the systemic changes needed to improve people’s lives.

-Energy for Prosperity began in Myanmar and is now expanding globally.
-From solar home systems to mini grids, we’re advancing reliable solutions that are safer, cheaper and cleaner than typical alternatives such as wood, kerosene, candles and diesel.
-With increasing access to energy, the communities we serve are launching and expanding new businesses, powering farm equipment and drinking water systems, reading to their children at night and more.
+From solar home systems and mini grids to commercial and industrial solar and grid extension, we’re advancing reliable solutions that are safer, cheaper and cleaner than typical alternatives such as wood, kerosene, candles and diesel.
+With increasing access to energy, the communities we serve are launching and expanding businesses, receiving improved healthcare, building systems for sanitation and clean drinking water, and expanding educational opportunities.

 Expanding access to energy and the economic opportunities that follow are a key tool in conflict mitigation.
 Pact’s energy program works on a global basis, in some of the most sensitive and unstable areas, often in the absence of formal governance systems.

 Pact works to expand access to finance specifically tailored to the unique challenges consumers, small businesses and commercial banks have within the energy sector.
 As a direct provider of finance, Pact provides loans to rural households and small businesses for connections fees and productive use equipment.
 Pact also provides an array of technical assistance, project preparation and transaction support to project developers, commercial banks, governments and multi-lateral financial institutions for raising equity and debt financing, and to de-risk project development through loan guarantees and other mechanisms.